deerhuntingguide.net

 Perhaps the biggest problem with an overabundant deer population is the ecological damage.
 Deer eat between 5 and 10 pounds of food per day and cause literally millions of dollars in damage to ornamental planting such as shrubs, trees and flowers planted by homeowners.
 They can also change the composition and diversity of native plants, sometimes eliminating them all together, to the detriment of other animals in the ecosystem.

 Many different methods have been tested to reduce the overabundance of deer.
-Some simply don't work, others prove to be way too costly.
+Some simply don’t work, others prove to be way too costly.
 Time and again hunting proves to be the best method of controlling the deer population.
-However, landowners need a way to find safe, ethical hunters to help them reduce the number of deer on their property.
-That is where a company such as Whitetail Solutions comes in.
+The Connecticut DEEP has even legalized the use of deer attractants in areas with out of control deer populations.

 Started in 2004 by Joe Tucker, Dan Beyer, Chris Tucker, and Bob Mitchell, Whitetail Solutions llc now has a pro staff of 10 safe, ethical, fully licensed and insured bow hunters that specialize in reducing deer numbers in overpopulated areas, and the response has been overwhelming.
 They are contacted daily by landowners looking for help in managing the deer population.
 Of course, not every property is suitable for hunting, so they also provide alternative solutions, such as fencing and repellents.